carrotflakes/sees/README.md

 # sees
-Sees is an S-expression based AltJS.
+Sees is an AltJS represented as S-expression.

-## About

 ``` lisp
 (const (hello "Hello!"))